-Schedule Your Appointment with a Fort Worth Primary Care Physician Today
+Schedule Your Appointment with a Medication Management Doctor in Fort Worth Today

 At Primary Care Associates of Texas, we have served thousands of people like you.
-Our highly-trained and compassionate staff are here to help answer questions about your blood thinners or anticoagulants, diet, alcohol intake, and help address any other concerns you may have.
-Don’t wait until you are experiencing serious symptoms before addressing the problem—get in touch with a Forth Worth primary care doctor right away.
+Our highly-trained and compassionate medication management doctors are here to help answer questions about your blood thinners or anticoagulants, diet, alcohol intake, and help address any other concerns you may have.
+Don’t wait until you are experiencing serious symptoms before addressing the problem— get in touch with a Forth Worth primary care doctor right away.